 Most of us didn't know each other well.
 Many in the group had never met before.
 We spent the early afternoon having lunch and getting better acquainted.
 The wonderful mix of temperaments made the meal a very entertaining experience.
 More then once I nearly spewed hot chocolate through my nose listening to the humorous stories being shared.

 But it was all business during the services.
 The speaker was well received and each night many people came forward for prayer.
 I was one of many who ministered and prayed with them.

 On the second evening, in the middle of praying, I felt someone grab my arm.
-I turned quickly to see the face of the pastor of the church standing in front of me.
+I turned quickly to see the pastor of the church standing in front of me.
 In earnest he said "it's time to change the tape."

 I looked behind me in confusion.
 Had I been assigned to the sound booth and misunderstood?
 There was music playing.